Above the Stag Theatre

-Above The Stag Theatre is an Off West End theatre in London with a focus on producing LGBT-themed theatre.
-It is the only producing venue in the UK presenting a year-round programme of LGBT-interest theatre.
-The space comprises a 100-seat main house, a 70-seat cabaret lounge and a bar.
+Above The Stag Theatre was an Off West End theatre in London with a focus on producing LGBT-themed theatre.
+It was the only producing venue in the UK presenting a year-round programme of LGBT-interest theatre.

+History

 Above The Stag Theatre was founded in 2008 by Peter Bull.
-From late 2008 to early 2012 its home was above The Stag, a gay pub in Victoria, London, which has since been demolished.
+From late 2008 to early 2012 its home was above The Stag, a gay pub in London's Victoria district, which has since been demolished.
 Following an 18-month search for a new home, the company moved to a renovated railway arch in Vauxhall, where it showed over 30 productions.
-In June 2018, after a major fundraising campaign, Above The Stag Theatre moved to a new premises on Albert Embankment.
+The space comprised a 100-seat main house, a 70-seat cabaret lounge and a bar.
+In June 2018, after a major fundraising campaign, Above The Stag Theatre moved to a new premises on the Albert Embankment.
 On 7 August 2022, the theatre announced that it had ceased trading and permanently closed its Vauxhall venue.

+Since the closure of its dedicated theatre space, the Above The Stag production company has continued to present LGBT-themed shows at other London venues.